How to Keep Birds From Nesting on the Porch

 Have a look at our list of bird feeder types to see all the different designs you can choose from.

-This one might sound super obvious, but you might be surprised how good birds are in collecting materials to build their nests.
+This one might sound super obvious, but you might be surprised how good birds are at collecting materials to build their nests.

-Even if you think your porch area, garden and backyard are clean and tidy, birds will always find twigs, leaves and other things to help creating their nesting spot.
+Even if you think your porch area, garden, and backyard are clean and tidy, birds will always find twigs, leaves, and other things to help create their nesting spot.

 So, have a good look around in your outdoor space and pick up anything that may be used by birds.

-Make sure to do this clean up process regularly because twigs and leaves reappear much quicker that you might anticipate.
+Make sure to do this clean-up process regularly because twigs and leaves reappear much quicker than you might anticipate.

 Wrapping reflective tape around sections of your porch, railings, or fences, is a simple yet very effective way to keep birds away from those areas.

-Reflective tape typically has a bright diamond pattern that reflects the sunlight, and often makes a light sound in the wind.
-This type of repellent is completely harmless to birds, and surely keeps them away.
+Reflective tape typically has a bright diamond pattern reflecting the sunlight, often making a faint sound in the wind.
+This type of repellent is completely harmless to birds and typically keeps them away.

-Reflective tape is not the only option though.
-Any other reflective products such as mirrors, CDs, pinwheels will be helpful in keeping birds off your porch.
+Reflective tape is not the only option, though.
+Any other reflective products, such as mirrors, CDs, and pinwheels, will help keep birds off your porch.

 Another idea is to use a device that emits ultrasonic sounds when birds, or other wildlife, come close to this device.